jrsawvel/jrsawvel.github.io/_posts/2017-04-05-open-web-vs-silos.md

 When a Facebook page is only accessible when logged into Facebook, then that's a silo or closed web.
 It's odd that some businesses set their Facebook pages to a private setting that excludes people like me who do not have an active Facebook account.

 But if the business's Facebook page is available to everyone, is that the open web or still a silo?
+Based upon my requirements above, it's a silo.
+The business owner has little to no access to change how the site looks and functions.

 The publisher chose to host content at Facebook, instead of at WordPress or Medium.
 Maybe the publisher is unconcerned about owning a domain name.
 Maybe the publisher does not want to install and manage software on a server.
 And small business owners have more important things to be concerned about.
 Unless some guidelines are violated, the Facebook page will probably last as long as the business.

 Quote by someone: